taoyama/azure-bigcompute/README.md

  * **[H-Series Blog](https://azure.microsoft.com/en-us/blog/availability-of-h-series-vms-in-microsoft-azure/)**

 **Details**
+* Entry point is valid for the stated sku presently for specific regions.
+Sku availability per region is [here](https://azure.microsoft.com/en-us/regions/services/#).
+* Default quota is always 8 cores per region and it is possible to request quotas for the stated subscription.
+Please see this [link](https://blogs.msdn.microsoft.com/girishp/2015/09/20/increasing-core-quota-limits-in-azure/) for instructions on requesting a core quota increase.
 * This creates configurable number of disks with configurable size for centos-hpc A9/H16R/H16MR Creates a Cluster with configurable number of worker nodes each with prebuilt Intel MPI and Direct RDMA for each Head and corresponding compute Nodes.
    * For CentOS-HPC imageOffer for skuName(s) are 7.1